CalebSessoms/inkdoodle_db/README.md

 - `auth:login` — login by email (returns `ok` and schedules a background `fullLoad()` to optionally create local project files).
 - `auth:logout` — performs local->DB upload (uploader) and clears local project/workspace files; the app now also calls this automatically on quit when a user is logged in.

+- Backend helpers (TypeScript/main): recent updates added basic lore support into the main-process helpers used by IPC flows:
+  - `src/main/db.query.ts` exposes a `getProjectLore(projectCode)` helper to fetch lore rows for a given project.
+  - `src/main/db.format.ts` includes local lore field constants and logic to map DB payloads into local on-disk lore shapes used by the renderer/uploader.
+  - `src/main/db.load.ts` was extended to write per-item `lore/` JSON files during `fullLoad()` so DB→local imports emit canonical per-item lore files.
+  - Per-field debug logging was added to assist tracing missing or mismatched lore fields across DB→local→renderer flows.

 Notes on behavior and safety:
 - DB→local automatic writes are intentionally disabled to keep the user's local files safe. `fullLoad()` exists as an explicit operation that will create local project folders when invoked (and is used at login only when desired).
 - The uploader is implemented in `src/main/db.upload.ts`.
-It reads local projects, upserts project rows, streams child rows (chapters/notes/refs) using mutating iterators (getNextChapter/getNextNote/getNextRef), and performs a verification pass to compare local vs DB counts.
+It reads local projects, upserts project rows, streams child rows (chapters/notes/refs,lore) using mutating iterators (getNextChapter/getNextNote/getNextRef/getNextLore), and performs a verification pass to compare local vs DB counts.
+Lore upload support and mapping conventions were added to the uploader and format helpers; runtime verification in some environments is pending due to ESM/module resolution issues encountered during dry-runs.
 - `performLogout()` (exposed by the main IPC module) is invoked during `auth:logout` and by the main process before quit to ensure users are logged out and local files cleaned up.

 ---